-- (a) transactions backed by cash, cash-like instruments and accounts and precious metals, - (b) transactions carried out with the Undersecretariat of Treasury, the Central Bank, the Privatisation Administration and the Housing Development Administration of Turkey as well as transactions carried out against bills, bonds and other securities issued by or payment of which is guaranteed by these institutions,
+(a) transactions backed by cash, cash-like instruments and accounts and precious metals,

+(b) transactions carried out with the Turkish Treasury, the Central Bank, the Privatisation Administration, the Housing Development Administration of Turkey, the Turkey Wealth Fund and its management company (Türkiye Varlık Fonu Yönetimi A.Ş.) as well as transactions carried out against bills, bonds and other securities issued by or payment of which is guaranteed by these institutions,

-- (c) transactions carried out in money markets established by the Central Bank or pursuant to special laws, - (d) in the event a new loan is extended to the same person or to the same risk group (but excluding checks and credit cards), any increase due to the volatility of exchange rates, taking into consideration the current exchange rate of the loans made available earlier in foreign currency (or exchange rate), at the date when the new loan was extended; as well as interest accrued on overdue loans, dividends and other elements, - (e) equity participations acquired due to any capital increases at no cost and any increase in the value of equity participations not requiring any fund outflow, - (f) transactions carried out among banks on the basis set out by the BRSA, - (g) equity participations acquired through underwriting commitments in public offerings; provided that such participations are disposed of in a manner and at a time determined by the BRSA, - (h) transactions that are taken into account as deductibles in calculation of own funds, and - (i) other transactions to be determined by the BRSA.
+(c) transactions carried out in money markets established by the Central Bank or pursuant to special laws,

+(d) in the event a new loan is extended to the same Person or to the same risk group (but excluding checks and credit cards), any increase due to the volatility of exchange rates, taking into consideration the current exchange rate of the loans made available earlier in foreign currency (or exchange rate), at the date when the new loan was extended; as well as interest accrued on overdue loans, dividends and other elements,

+(e) equity participations acquired due to any capital increases at no cost and any increase in the value of equity participations not requiring any fund outflow,

+(f) transactions carried out among banks on the basis set out by the BRSA,

+(g) equity participations acquired through underwriting commitments in public offerings; provided that such participations are disposed of in a manner and at a time determined by the BRSA,

+(h) transactions that are taken into account as deductibles in calculation of equity, and

+(i) other transactions to be determined by the BRSA.